-The Risk Committee is chaired by a member of the Business Optimisation and Portfolio Risk Analysis ("BOPRA") team and formed by members from across the firm with a wide variety of perspectives.
+The Risk Committee is chaired the LLP Head of Risk and formed of members from across the firm with a wide variety of perspectives.
 All participants are well placed to contribute to the consideration of potential climate-related issues across the firm.
 The Risk Committee may request that the Head of Sustainability attend meetings on an ad-hoc basis to present or discuss findings on climate risk.
-The Risk Committee meetings are held on at least a monthly basis; and ad-hoc meetings may be convened when the Chair believes it is necessary to do so.
-The Chair of the Risk Committee and the CEO also oversee Investment Risk in conjunction with the CIO, as part of Longview's Investment Risk Sub -Committee.
+The Risk Committee meetings are held on a monthly basis; and ad-hoc meetings may be convened when the Chair believes it is necessary to do so.
+The Chair of the Risk Committee and the CEO also oversee Investment Risk in conjunction with the CIO, as part of Longview's Investment Risk Sub-Committee.
 The Sub-Committee shares any relevant findings, including climate-related risks applicable to Longview's investment strategy at the stock, sector or portfolio level, with the Risk Committee.